nnmfnwl7/cc.setup.helper.debian/README.md

 8. To setup dxbot strategy for custom trading pair:
    * estimated time on very slow machine 1 minute
-   * blocknet wallet configuration will be updated if needed
-   * maker wallet configuration will be updated if needed
-   * taker wallet configuration will be updated if needed
+   * blocknet/maker/taker wallet configuration will be updated if needed
    * blocknet xbridge configuration will be updated if needed
    * dxmakerbot will be downloaded if needed
    * dependencies for running dxmakerbot will be installed if needed